 - 1. Log in to the Miva Merchant Administration page. - 2.
-In the left-side menu, click the blue triangle next to the Modules link. - 3.
-In the list of module links, find the one labeled Currency Magic, and click it. - 4.
-In the right-side frame, click the Files link; then click the Upload button. - 5.
-In the Upload box, click the Browse button. - 6.
+In the left-side menu, click the Modules link. - 3.
+Type Currency Magic into the Search box, and click the Go button. - 4.
+Click the Edit button (lower down on the page, under the Add Module button) - 5.
+On the module page, click the Files link; then click the Upload button. - 6.
+In the Upload box, click the Browse button. - 7.
 Navigate to the folder where the module file is located, and select the file.
-The filename is currencymagic.mvc. - 7.
+The filename is currencymagic.mvc. - 8.
 In the Upload box, check the Overwrite checkbox, and then click Upload.
-After a few moments, the Upload box will close. - 8.
-In the right-side frame, click the Update button. - 9.
+After a few moments, the Upload box will close. - 9.
+In the right-side frame, click the Update button. - 10.
 If you click the Information link, you should see that the version number is now 1.03.